Relieve Your Pain

 If you’re experiencing a severe toothache, it’s crucial not to brush it off.
-You’ll want to schedule an appointment with Dr. Bobbitt right away.
-He’ll assess the problem and make sure the damage isn’t detrimental to your gums or neighboring teeth to prevent further complications.
+You’ll want to schedule an appointment with us right away.
+We’ll assess the problem and make sure the damage isn’t detrimental to your gums or neighboring teeth to prevent further complications.

 The Extraction Process

-- Removing Your Tooth — Dr. Bobbitt will create a personalized extraction plan supporting your individual needs.
+- Removing Your Tooth — Our team will create a personalized extraction plan supporting your individual needs.
 During the procedure, we’ll apply a local anesthetic to relieve any pain or discomfort you may experience.
 Special tools are used to gently lift the tooth from the socket to separate the tooth from the ligament.

-- Restore Your Beautiful Smile — Once your tooth has been removed, Dr. Bobbitt may recommend that you replace the extracted tooth with a natural-looking restoration, like a dental bridge or implant.
+- Restore Your Beautiful Smile — Once your tooth has been removed, we may recommend that you replace the extracted tooth with a natural-looking restoration, like a dental bridge or implant.
 They can be used to prevent complications with chewing, jaw joint function, and neighboring teeth from shifting.

 Post-Removal Home Care

-After your extraction, we’ll provide you with detailed aftercare instructions written by our very own, Dr. Scott F. Bobbitt.
+After your extraction, we’ll provide you with detailed aftercare instructions.
 Following these directions will help prevent complications and speed up the healing process.